quarkus-for-spring-developers/examples/README.md

 Example code for the [Quarkus for Spring Developers](https://red.ht/quarkus-spring-devs) eBook.
 Code is organized by chapter.
 Each project is self-contained, meaning there is no parent/child structure amongst projects.

 ## Versions
 Whenever possible, versions of Quarkus and Spring used in these examples are kept up-to-date as much as possible.
+The frameworks may have evolved since the book's writing and perhaps there is a better/different way to do something than what is shown in the book's code excerpts.
+The code in this repository will be kept in sync with what is shown in the book so that those examples may be replicated successfully.
+As new editions of the book are published, examples may be changed to reflect new patterns.

 ### Book Chapter Text
 The table below describes the versions of the example snippets used in the book's chapter text: